Liubotyn: History

+Cityscape

 The central square in Liubotyn is Soborna Square.
 It is the central park, next to which is the old princely park of the early 19th century in the English style.
 The park has many entertainment venues and a memorial to those who died in World War II, built in 2006.
 The city's pride is the longest covered pedestrian railway bridge in Europe, with a total length of 260 meters.
 There are three Orthodox churches in the city: in Staryi Liubotyn (early 19th century), in Hiiivka (early 19th century), and in the city center (early 20th century).